Talent Management

 Esha Satam

-Esha Satam is a Senior Consultant at Educe in the Cornerstone CSX practice.
+Esha Satam is a Senior Consultant at Educe in the Cornerstone OnDemand practice.
 She has experience implementing and supporting…

 Driving impact from new HR technology investments begins with having a clear understanding of your organization’s HR and talent management business processes.